 SAN FRANCISCO FASHION AND MERCHANTS ALLIANCE, INC.

-SAN FRANCISCO FASHION MERCHANTS AND ALLIANCE, INC. is a non-profit corporation that is a social development network that champions in various sustainable projects in support of the thriving local fashion industry in the San Francisco Bay Area.
+SAN FRANCISCO FASHION MERCHANTS ALLIANCE, INC. is a 501c3 educational and economic developement non-profit corporation that is a social development network that champions in various sustainable projects in support of the thriving local creative and fashion industry in the San Francisco Bay Area.

 We possess the in depth understanding of the ever changing and unique San Francisco Bay Area fashion industry landscape.
 In utilizing the latest technology in social media marketing and hosting innovative industry related events.